Tuesday, July 30, 2013

 Spizzico (81A Clemenceau Ave, #01-13 UE Square, tel : +65 6333 6174) is yet another one of those locations that I've passed by dozens of times and have never popped in, in spite of the curiosity.
 So it happened this time round with a last minute reservation on a Friday night and we managed to get a table.

-The restaurant is rather cosy, reminds me of the defunct Al Forno Trattoria and Da Luca.
+The restaurant was cosy, reminded me of the defunct Al Forno Trattoria and Da Luca.
 The owner seemed to be a rather affable chap making his rounds constantly checking on needs.

 These are rockets and mascarpone cheese rolled up in Parma ham.
 Pretty good, I liked that there were two levels of sweetness; one from the mascarpone and the other form the reduced balsamic glaze which worked with the saltiness from the ham.